 The College provides educational programs and events designed to identify, prevent, and stop sexual violence on campus.
 New employees are required to attend sexual harassment training.
 All employees are provided annual training on the College's Sexual Misconduct Policy and their role as Responsible Employees.

-First-year students are required to complete:
+First-year students are required to complete and/or attend:

-Not Anymore video: a comprehensive overview and education of all forms of sexual misconduct that also includes active bystander instruction
+Sexual Assault Prevention video: a comprehensive overview and education of all forms of sexual misconduct that also includes active bystander instruction

-First-Year Orientation performance of Speak About It, featuring skits on consent, healthy relationships, sexual misconduct, and active bystander intervention; following the performance, staff of the Women & Gender Resource Action Center (WGRAC), the Title IX coordinator, and Campus Safety discuss their roles, reporting options, confidentiality levels and on and off-campus resources
+A First-Year Orientation performance of Speak About It, featuring skits on consent, healthy relationships, sexual misconduct, and active bystander intervention.
+Preceding the performance the Title IX Office hosts an introduction to Title IX basics and the Office's logistics.
+Following the performance, the Women & Gender Resource Action Center (WGRAC) hosts an introduction of key administrators and their confidentiality levels, including the Title IX coordinator, Campus Safety, Queer Resource Center (QRC), Office of Multicultural Affairs (OMA), Counseling and Wellness Center (CWC), Spiritual and Religious Life, Deans of Students, and, other offices.